Kyoto Imperial Palace and Kyoto Gyoen National Garden｜京都御所と京都御苑

 The grand and imposing halls, constructed in a mostly open manner, allow you to imagine what life might have been like in the palace hundreds of years in the past.

-The Imperial Palace
+Kyoto Imperial Palace

-Sentō & Ōmiya Imperial Palaces
+Kyoto Sentō and Ōmiya Imperial Palaces

-Multiple fires destroyed all the buildings but one until there came a time that no retired emperor was present and so no reconstructions were undertaken.
-The once separate north and south gardens were combined, and now tour groups who make reservations or those who manage to secure same-day tickets can take an hour long walk through the gorgeous strolling pond garden.
-The tour is conducted only in Japanese, but an audio guide is available for free for English speakers.
-Please keep in mind that for those hoping to visit without a prior reservation, same-day tickets are only sold until tour capacity is filled, so you’ll want to go early to secure your place.
-Check the Imperial Household Agency’s official website here for more information.
+Multiple fires destroyed all the buildings but one, until there came a time that no abdicated emperor was present and so no reconstructions were undertaken.
+The once separate north and south gardens were combined.
+Now tour groups who make reservations or those who manage to secure same-day tickets can take an hour-long walk through the gorgeous strolling pond garden.
+The tour is conducted only in Japanese, but multi-language audio guides are available for free.
+Please keep in mind that for those hoping to visit without a prior reservation, same-day tickets are only offered until tour capacity is filled, so you’ll want to go early to secure your place.
+Check the Imperial Household Agency’s official website for more information.

-The last imperial functions performed at the Kyoto Imperial Palace were the enthronement ceremonies of the Taishō and Shōwa emperors in 1915 and 1928, respectively.
+The last imperial functions performed at Kyoto Imperial Palace were the enthronement ceremonies of the Taishō and Shōwa emperors in 1915 and 1928, respectively.

 - General Admission: Free

 - General Admission: Changes seasonally, please check the official website.